dhsavell/beat-api/README.md

-# beat-webapp
+# beat-api

-A webapp for the Beat Machine library.
+> A RESTful web API for the [Beat Machine](https://github.com/dhsavell/beat-machine) library.